8 Best Income-Producing Assets to Grow Your Wealth

 • Regular rental income: Provides a consistent monthly income from tenants.

-• Property appreciation: Real estate tends to increase in value over time.
+• Property appreciation: Real estate usually goes up in value over time.

-• Tax benefits: Property owners can take advantage of various tax deductions.
+• Tax benefits: Property owners have access to several tax deduction opportunities.

 • High initial investment: Requires a significant amount of money to buy property.